canro91/canro91.github.io/_posts/2018-11-17-TheC#DefinitiveGuide.md

 * [Udacity Github course](https://www.udacity.com/course/how-to-use-git-and-github--ud775)

-## Design Patterns and OOP Principles
+## Design Patterns and Object-Oriented Design Principles

 Desing patterns are recipes to solve common problems in code.
 This is, given a certain problem, there is a blueprint or an outline that will help you to solve that problem.